anijackich/kinescope-dl/README.md

 ```commandline
 git clone https://github.com/anijackich/kinescope-dl.git
 ```
-[FFmpeg](https://ffmpeg.org/download.html) and [mp4decrypt](https://www.bento4.com/downloads/) should be in the same directory as the project.
+[FFmpeg](https://ffmpeg.org/download.html) and [mp4decrypt](https://www.bento4.com/downloads/) binaries should be in the same directory as the project.

 <details>
 <summary>Use a virtual environment (optional)</summary>